I love any excuse to be out on the water or near it. I don’t own a boat, but I still have other options that let me get out on the water.

 I can also vouch that it’s easy to get into the water from the kayak and most importantly it’s easy to get back in the kayak without tipping over.
 We tried it several times without a problem.

-The inflatable kayak definitely feels more stable for getting in and out if you want to cool off where you can’t touch.
+The inflatable kayak definitely feels more stable for getting in and out if you want to cool off where you can’t touch the bottom.

 Can You Use An Inflatable Kayak on a River?